-4TB SSD Roundup: Best 4 TB & 8 TB Solid State Drives in 2023
+4TB SSD Roundup: The Best 4 TB & 8 TB Solid State Drives in 2024

 4TB SSDsIf you work with storage-heavy apps or simply want quick access to your entire Steam library, there is no substitute for a high-capacity SSD.
-4TB SSDs are now quite common, but we are also starting to see 8TB models in the consumer market.
+4TB SSDs are now quite common and we are also starting to see 8TB models in the consumer market.

-From a manufacturer’s perspective, building SSDs in capacities up to 8TB and beyond is a pricing issue rather than an engineering challenge.
-Although common in data centers, really large SSDs are simply too expensive for mass market adoption.
 Nevertheless, the cost of Flash memory has been dropping for some time.
-And thanks to the arrival of cheaper chips in the form of high-density TLC (triple-level cell) and QLC (quad-level cell) NAND, it is now easier than before to justify investing in large drives.
+And thanks to the arrival of cheaper chips in the form of high-density TLC (triple-level cell) and QLC (quad-level cell) NAND, it is now easier than before to justify investing in a high-capacity solid state drive.

-Cost per GB is always a key factor when buying a storage device, and it is of course particularly important when shopping for a high-capacity SSD.
+Cost per GB is always a key factor when buying a storage device, and it is of course especially important when shopping for a high-capacity SSD.
 Other than performance, it is mainly the type of Flash memory used that determines the price tag.
-Newer drives based on QLC (quad-level cell) memory tend to be cheaper, but also slower and offer less endurance than high-end SSDs based on TLC (triple-level cell) chips.
+Newer drives based on QLC (quad-level cell) memory tend to be cheaper.
+On the downside, they are also slower and come with much lower endurance ratings than high-end SSDs based on TLC (triple-level cell) chips.

 Best Value 4TB M.2 SSD